Q&A: Cory Schilling, senior managing director at Aon’s Reinsurance Solutions

 The outlook is very promising and we will continue to see it grow.
 Demand will remain in the marketplace from private equity, even with rising interest rates.
 We also continue to see demand from other entities entering the space.

 A key example of that would be Mitsui Sumitomo, which has purchased Transverse, a dedicated MGA carrier.
-More people are trying to figure out how to get into the MGA space, whether it’s in product or distribution.
+More organizations and capital are trying to figure out how to get into the MGA space, whether it’s in product or distribution.